obsidiandynamics/neli/README.md

 Published in [https://github.com/obsidiandynamics/nele](https://github.com/obsidiandynamics/nele) under a BSD (3-clause) license.

+# Abstract
+The Non-Exclusive Leader Emergence (NELE) protocol provides a mapping from a set of work roles to one or more assignees responsible for fulfilling each role.
+Its utility is in environments where it’s imperative to maintain near-continuous system availability at the expense of occasional work duplication, and where the duplication of work, while generally undesirable, does not lead to an incorrect outcome.
+NELE is a simple unimodal protocol that is relatively straightforward to implement, building on a shared ledger service that’s capable of atomic partition assignment, such as Kafka and Kinesis.
+The latter makes NELE particularly attractive for use in Cloud-based computing environments.

 # Overview
 This text describes the Non-Exclusive Leader Emergence (NELE, pronounced 'Nelly') protocol built on top of a shared, partitioned ledger capable of atomic partition balancing (such as Apache Kafka or Amazon Kinesis).
 The protocol yields a non-exclusive leader in a group of contending processes for one of a number of notional roles, such that each role has at least one leader assigned to it.
 The number of roles is dynamic, as is the number of contending processes.
 This protocol is useful in scenarios where &mdash;